KARMA & DHARMA

 The Karmic laws claim that nothing happens by chance, but we are immersed in a clutter of situations that created with our past actions.
 This means that we cannot talk about misfortune, but only about what we can create, and every new incarnation represents an opportunity to grow spiritually.

 The individual karmic path consists of two types of passages: forced passages and variable passages.
 In the first once, we synchronize events and predetermined persons (from our souls between one incarnation to the other) that have been part of previous lives.
 In this case would be necessary to understand and compensate the debt, as well as understand the current lesson.
-Astrologically, they arise as aspects of difficult quadratures, oppositions, or conjunctions (eg Saturn or Moon node in conjuction to the Sun).
+Astrologically, they arise as aspects of difficult quadrature, oppositions, or conjunctions (eg Saturn or Moon node in conjunction to the Sun).

 Within our life time we intercept new events which represent the purpose of our Soul, and they give us the opportunity to grow and evolve.
 They are the result of past positive actions that come to us as gifts, because there is not only a negative Karma of evidence and obstacles, but also a Dharma.
 In this sense, we can say that Karma is a debt to pay and Dharma is a debt we have to cash in, and astrologically Dharma's gifts appear in the form of the trine in a natal chart.